February is International Boost your Self-Esteem Month

 The Risks of Low Self Esteem

-It is difficult to lead a healthy, full life when you suffer from low self-esteem.
-It can affect your ability to connect with others and have a meaningful relationship with a significant other.
-It can lead to becoming codependent or contribute to loneliness and propagate isolation.
-It can cause social anxiety and create stress around interactions with others – even casual conversation can be affected, wondering if you are saying the right things or worrying that you are dull or don’t have anything of value to contribute to the conversation.
+Leading a healthy, full life can be difficult when you suffer from low self-esteem.
+It affects your ability to connect with others and have a meaningful relationship with a significant other.
+There is a possibility of becoming codependent.
+It can contribute to loneliness and propagate isolation.
+Social anxiety can result, which may create stress around interactions with others – even casual conversation can be affected, wondering if you are saying the right things or worrying that you are dull or don’t have anything of value to contribute to the conversation.
 Individuals with low self-esteem can also have trouble setting boundaries with others and allow themselves to be taken advantage of or find themselves in uncomfortable, or even sometimes, dangerous situations.

 From a total health perspective, low self-esteem contributes to high levels of stress and can lead to unhealthy coping activities if individuals turn to substances such as alcohol or drugs.
 Having poor self-esteem can manifest into serious mental health disorders such as anxiety and depression, and even suicidal ideation.